MarauderXtreme/video-game-radiostation-playlists/README.md

 Ever wanted to hear your favourite radio station from a video game IRL?
 Well I wanted.

-So I decided to recreate my favourite radio stations on `Spotify`. [@h4llow3En](https://github.com/h4llow3En) additionally offered to create them on `Apple Music`.
+So I decided to recreate my favourite radio stations on `Spotify`.
+[@h4llow3En](https://github.com/h4llow3En) additionally offered to mirror them on `Apple Music`.
 So here we bring you a list of `Video Game Radio Station`.

 ## What is in it